Hatrickek/OxylusEngine/README.md

 - Then run this command to build it with CMake:
 `cmake --build ./build --config Release`
 - Vulkan SDK must be installed and VULKAN_SDK env path must be set in order to build the project (It is most of the time automatically set by the Vulkan SDK installer).
+- NOTE: If you don't have shaderc installed with VulkanSDK then you can pass `-DSHADERC_FROM_SOURCE` and build shaderc from source instead of getting it from the SDK.

 ## Dependencies
 - [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/)